 If the public authority chooses a public-run municipal network investment model, it generally receives revenue from wholesale dark fibre lease and/or transmission services, as well as retail infrastructure lease or connectivity (or network) fees depending on the business model in place.
 This can indeed become a major financing source, once the network is complete and companies, public bodies and end users start using it.

 This source of financing only materialises once the core of the infrastructure is in place and services are offered over the network.
 It is therefore suitable to recover public sector funds, to accelerate infrastructure deployment or lower costs.
 To start a project, other financial sources are needed.

 Private capital and financial markets

 Financial markets can be accessed for investment funds that provide equity or debt financing as well as hybrid solutions (mezzanine funding).
-Investment funds seeking for a stable return on investment may focus on safe, tangible assets such as NGN broadband infrastructure:
+Investment funds seeking a stable return on investment and may focus on safe, tangible assets such as high-capacity broadband infrastructure: